 Now is a great time to give your mower deck a good cleaning if you have time.
 A clean mower deck is more effective at ejecting grass clipping and less prone to bogging down.

 Mount the New Blade

 With the new blade wrapped in your shop towel, place the blade on the shaft, followed by the retaining bracket, and reinstall and tighten the bolt.
 Although most mower blades are designed so they can only be installed with the correct side facing down, make sure the sharp side of the blades is facing the same way as your old blade.
-With the mower back on its wheels, start the engine to make sure there’s no vibration and that the mower is cutting properly.
+If you have a push mower you can now put it back on its wheels, while riding mower/lawn tractor owners can reinstall the mower deck.
+Reconnected the spark plug.
+If you have a push mower that you stood on its side let is sit flat on the ground for 10 minutes to allow any oil to drain back into the bottom of the engine, otherwise you may get a smoky surprise.
+Start the engine to make sure there’s no vibration and that the mower is cutting properly.
 Vibration will indicate an issue with your installation, such as a loose bolt or crooked blade.

 Changing the blade on your lawn mower is a quick and easy process.
 Performing this maintenance yourself rewards you with the satisfaction of a job well done.
 With a couple shop towels and a wrench, you can get your damaged blade swapped out in no time.

 Check out all the lawn & garden products available on NAPAOnline or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on how to replace lawn mower blades, chat with a knowledgeable expert at your local NAPA Auto Parts store.